BrigittePowers/point-of-sale-system/README.md

 ## Copyrights

 This project Brigitte Powers as part of the Summer 2021 - SPRING 2022 UTSA Coding Bootcamp.

-_Special thanks to our instuctor and TAs for all his assistance and support._

-Dedicated to my mentors, Cayle Bray and Joshua Powers

-(wouldn't be this far without you guys)

 ### Live Q&A volunteers (thanks, guys!)
 -   Steven Irving